CybercentreCanada/assemblyline4_docs/docs/installation/monitoring.md

 # Monitoring with ELK

-The Assemblyline helm chart gives you the option of pointing logs to an existing ELK stack or having Assemblyline create it's own internal ELK for logging and metrics.
+The Assemblyline helm chart gives you the option of pointing logs to an existing ELK stack or having Assemblyline create its own internal ELK for logging and metrics.

 ![Dashboard example](./images/dashboard-example.png)